ctrliq/ascender-install/ascender-install-instructions/k3s/README.md

 You can use the README.md in thid directory as a K3s reference, but the file used by the script must be located at the `playbooks/default.config.yml` location.

 ### Run the setup script
-Run `$sudo ./setup` from top level directory in this repository.
+Run `$ ./setup` from top level directory in this repository.